Hinelya/portfolio/Game Music Projects/README.md

 # Game Music Projects

-This folder contains original music compositions created for games using Studio One, mainly focused on theme songs and atmospheric pieces.
+This folder contains original music compositions created for games, mainly focused on theme songs and atmospheric pieces.

 ## About
 Here youâ€™ll find music tracks I have composed while exploring game audio design and improving my skills in music production.